-Posttraumatic stress disorder, also called PTSD, happens when some memory of a past traumatic event—like war or sexual assault—causes recurrent mental and physical distress in the present.
+Post-traumatic stress disorder, also called PTSD, happens when some memory of a past traumatic event—like war or sexual assault—causes recurrent mental and physical distress.

-Often, they’ll feel a sense of hypervigilance, where they’re constantly on guard, or hyperarousal, where they have this exaggerated “startle response” to the smallest of triggers.
+Somebody might start to avoid environments and situations that remind them of their trauma and feel a sense of hypervigilance where they are constantly on guard or hyperarousal where they have this exaggerated startle response to the smallest of triggers.

-Not surprisingly, all of these thoughts and behaviours can lead to trouble sleeping and general irritability, which can lead to angry, frustrated outbursts.
+Not surprisingly, all of these thoughts and behaviours can lead to trouble sleeping and general irritability, which can lead to angry outbursts.

-Interestingly, this pattern is different for young children, who are less likely to show outward distress; instead, they might use play to express their traumatic memories, acting out scenes that trouble them using toys and games.
+Interestingly, this pattern is different for young children who are less likely to show distress, but instead they might use play to express their memories, sometimes acting out scenes that trouble them.

 Whether or not someone develops PTSD in response to trauma is determined by a number of different factors.

-For example, it’s clear that interpersonal trauma like sexual assaults or violent muggings are more likely to result in PTSD than accidents or environmental disasters.
+For example, it’s clear that interpersonal trauma, like rape or violent muggings, are more likely to result in PTSD than accidents or environmental disasters.

-In addition, people who go through extreme trauma as children are more likely to develop PTSD in response to other, further traumas faced in their adult life.
+In addition, people that go through extreme trauma as children are more likely to develop PTSD in response to other traumas faced in their adult life.